treeverse/lakeFS/docs/understand/data-structure.md

 lakeFS will link between the object's logical address and its physical address - and store that relation under the given commit metadata (range and meta-range)

 lakeFS uses its object store immutably i.e. anything uploaded is never changed or overridden (Refer to [GC](../howto/garbage-collection/index.md) for explanation on how and when lakeFS actually deletes data from the storage).
 To find data, lakeFS uses the logical address e.g. `lakefs://my-repo/main/allstar_games_stats.csv`, indicating a repository and branch.
-Graveler, the objects and versioning component, searches in several places in the following order:
+Using the [KV metadata store](../understand/how/versioning-internals.md#representing-references-and-uncommitted-metadata), lakeFS will first try to find any uncommitted version of the object in the given branch.
+If no uncommitted version exist, it will take the latest committed version from the branch head (which is the top commit of the branch)

 1. In the KV metadata store under the current staging token of branch main.
 This will return any uncommitted changes for the given object
 2. Read it from the branch's head meta-range and range (which are saved under the `_lakefs` prefix in the object store.
 This will return the metadata for the object as it was stored in the latest commit for branch main.